Loading lesson…

 The big idea: the chat website and the API are two different products that share a model.
 The website is faster if you just want to use AI.
 The API is better if you want to build something with AI inside it.

-What is the core idea behind "Consumer Apps vs. API — What You're Actually Paying For"?
+What is the main idea of "Consumer Apps vs. API — What You're Actually Paying For"?

-Which best describes the scope of "Consumer Apps vs. API — What You're Actually Paying For"?
+Which action would help you apply "Consumer Apps vs. API — What You're Actually Paying For" responsibly?